Destinations Greece The Cyclades Santorini

 Santorini

-In Fira on Mitropoleos Street — the museum that holds the actual frescoes pulled out of Akrotiri (the site itself only displays reproductions).
-The Spring Fresco (a wall painting of swallows and lilies from the eve of the eruption) is the headline.
+In Fira on Mitropoleos Street, the museum that holds the actual frescoes pulled out of Akrotiri (the site itself shows only reproductions).
+The Spring Fresco (swallows and lilies painted on a wall on the eve of the eruption) is the headline.
 Two hours.
-Pair with Akrotiri the same day; the site shows you the building, the museum shows you what was inside.
+Do it the same day as Akrotiri: the site shows you the building, the museum shows you what was inside it.

 Fira · Mitropoleos StThe actual frescoes2 hours